Blendify/blender-manual/blender_docs/manual/about/contribute/install/windows.rst

       Successfully installed Jinja2 MarkupSafe Pygments Sphinx docutils sphinx-rtd-theme Cleaning up...

 During the setup, some warnings may be shown, but do not worry about them.
-However if any errors occur, they may cause some problems.
+However, if any errors occur, they may cause some problems.

 .. note::